htjb/blog-website/posts/20251021_makingThisWebsite.md

 ## Hosting with Netlify

 The website is being hosted on Netlify.
-It's not something I have used before, but it was super easy to set up, and you can host your website for free.
+It's not something I have used before, but it was super easy to set up, and you can host your website for free (ish).
 You can sign up with your GitHub account and link a repository.
 Every time the deployed branch is updated the website is automatically redeployed, and I think you can also deploy multiple branches meaning I could in theory deploy my dev branch!

 My domain was purchased through Google domains originally, but this sold to Squarespace.
 I used this domain for my old GitHub pages and never had any issues with Squarespace.